vendrhub/vendr-documentation/content/core/2.0.0/umbraco-v8/key-concepts/product-adapters.md

         // Lookup a product by productReference and convert to IProductSnapshot }

-    public string GetProductReference(Guid storeId, string sku)
+    public IProductSnapshot GetProductSnapshot(string productReference, string productVariantReference, string languageIsoCode)
     {
+        // Lookup a product by productVariantReference and convert to IProductSnapshot }

+    public bool TryGetProductReference(Guid storeId, string sku, out string productReference, out string productVariantReference)
+    {
-        // Lookup a product reference by store + sku
+        // Try lookup a product / variant reference by store + sku }
 }
-}

 ````

-All Product Adapters implement the `IProductAdapter` which requires two method implementations. `GetProductSnapshot` which retrieves a Product Snapshot of the product reference by the `productReference` parameter and `GetProductReference` which retrieves a product reference for a product that belongs to a given `storeId` and has the given `sku`.
+All Product Adapters implement the `IProductAdapter` interface which requires three method implementations.
+Two `GetProductSnapshot` methods which retrieves a Product Snapshot for either a product or product variant by reference parameters and a `TryGetProductReference` method which retrieves a product / variant reference for a product that belongs to a given `storeId` and has the given `sku`.

 A Product Snapshot consists of the following properties in order to present a Product to Vendr in a standard way.